 In order to graduate from Shorewood or Shorecrest High Schools, students must complete the Senior Project as the last piece of the State-required High School and Beyond Plan (HSBP).

-View the materials in the HSBP/ Senior Project 2019 Google Folder or download the documents at right.
+View the materials in the 2020 Senior Project/ HSBP Folder or download the documents at right.

 What is the Senior Project?